How to Stay Safe in Bear Country

 This part of Canada is home to a large population of grizzly and black bears, and if you plan to go out to explore the nature, it's better to keep it in mind and adapt your behavior.
 In spite of the fact bears usually prefer to avoid people, encounters are not uncommon, especially in the peak season and reading about safety in bear country should go without saying.

-Bears are excellent climbers (as we witnessed with our own eyes) and their top speed exceeds 50km/h so calculate your chances.
+Bears are excellent climbers (as we witnessed with our own eyes) and runners, their top speed exceeds 50km/h (Usain Bolt was clocked 45km/h) so you calculate your chances.

 Even though bear attacks are rare, they still can happen, and that's why it is good to follow few simple rules and be prepared.